US fighter jets stage mock bombing drill over Korean Peninsula

 - Flyover follows North Korea's latest missile test, which flew over Japan

-- Exercise involved state of the art US fighter jets based in Japan
+- Exercise involves state-of-the-art US fighter jets based in Japan

-Seoul (CNN)Two days after North Korea flew a missile over Japan, the US and South Korea have staged their own show of force involving the US' state of the art stealth fighters.
+Seoul, South Korea (CNN)Two days after North Korea flew a missile over Japan, the United States and South Korea staged their own show of force with state-of-the-art stealth fighters Thursday.

-Four US F-35B fighter jets joined two US B-1B bombers and four South Korean F-15 fighter jets in the joint US-South Korean flyover of the Korean Peninsula, an official with the South Korean Air Force told CNN.
+Four US F-35B fighter jets joined two US B-1B bombers and four South Korean F-15 fighter jets in the joint US-South Korean flyover of the Korean Peninsula, an official with the South Korean air force told CNN.

 The exercise was designed to "strongly counter North Korea's repeated ballistic missile tests and development of nuclear weapons," the official said.